nsidc/pmesdr/README.md

 Required inputs:

-setup_in : fully-qualified .setup file from `meas_meta_setup`
+ * setup_in : fully-qualified .setup file from `meas_meta_setup`
-outpath : output path for reconstructed CETB GRD and rSIR files
+ * outpath : output path for reconstructed CETB GRD and rSIR files

 Options:

 There are no options to this utility.
+All configured settings are controlled by preceding region definition files and options to `meas_meta_make` and `meas_meta_setup`.

 Outputs: